Tamil Political Activism: Sri Lanka’s Way Out of the Crisis?

 Rajapaksa led the final military campaign against separatist Tamil groups that ended the 25-year long civil war fought between the separatists and the Sinhalese dominated state.
 In 2009, the Tamil separatists suffered their military defeat, including thousands of civilian deaths and political prisoners from amongst the Tamil minority group.

-President Sirisena’s decision to dissolve parliament on November 9 is blatant retreat from the young democracy.
+President Sirisena’s decision to dissolve parliament on November 9 is a blatant retreat from the young democracy.
 The president’s move comes at a surprise, given his inclusive presidential campaign back in 2015.
 His pro-democratic campaign revitalized new hopes amongst many who had long-abandoned trust in democracy in Sri Lanka.

 As a contrast to the oppressive political climate under his predecessor, Sirisena’s presidential campaign was hailed for bridging divides by building an inter-ethnic alliance in the civil war-torn country, spanning across moderate parties, right-wing ultra-nationalists, and Tamil National Alliance (TNA), the largest Tamil political party.
 Telling of the hopes invested in Sirisena’s presidency is perhaps the trust he gained from many prominent civil society activists, journalists, and moderate politicians.